 5. Mad Monkey

-- Prime location near Khao San Road and major attractions.
+- Prime location on Khao San Road, close to nightlife and attractions

 Check Prices on Hostelworld